mjchi7/cp/Welcome file.md

 # 2. Install superset
 While still in the virtual environment, do the following:

+0. This step is not documented in superset official installation guide, but

 1. As suggested by the official installation guide, always upgrade `pip` and `setuptools` to avoid any unforeseen circumstances.
 `pip install --upgrade setuptools pip`